octavore/naga-boilerplate/frontend/README.md

 ```
 make prepare # installs go-bindata, and node and bower deps.
+make sources # builds all sources into ./build
-make all     # runs the npm
+make test    # builds tests into ./test and runs them
 ```